 - You can also play this game with the guest portraying an emotion rather than a complex character.
 Some ideas include: sad, angry, happy, elated, surprised, glum, annoyed, aggravated, bored, excited, eager, devastated, worm-out, fed up, joyful

-Bonus tip: Stay tuned for The Holistic Collection of Dance Improvisation Activities for more great games that help your dance students improve their performance skills!
+Check out The Holistic Collection of Dance Improvisation Prompts & Activities for more great games that help your dance students improve their performance skills!

 Visit my Resources page for tools that support a holistic teaching and creative practice.
 Keep in touch by signing up for my quarterly newsletter, or join me on Facebook at The Holistic Dance Teacher.